Ramona Museum of California History

-Ramona Parlor members are very interested in reaching out to local historical societies and small community museums to help them preserve their local history.
+Ramona parlor members and friends are interested in reaching out to local historical societies and small community museums to help them preserve their local history.

-Toward that end, we have established a $500 mini-grant program to help struggling local history organizations manage their collections and help make them more accessible to the general public.
+Toward that end, we have established a $500 mini-grant program to help stuggling local organizations manage their collections and help make them more accessible to the general public.

-Non profit organizations located in Los Angeles County with operating income less than $25,000 per year may qualify.
+Non-profit organizations located in Los Angeles County with operating incomes of less than $25,000 per year may qualify.

 Call 626-289-0034 for more information